S

 Camellia triantha Chang (1981).

 Subgenus Metacamellia; Section Theopsis; series Gymnandrae.
-Shrub with membranous leaves, elliptic or ovate-oblong, 8-10.5 cm long x 3-4 cm wide, apices narrowly caudate-acuminate.
+Shrub with membraneous leaves, elliptic or ovale-oblong, 8-10.5 cm long x 3-4 cm wide, apices narrowly caudate-acuminate.
 Flowers, 3 terminal or 1 axillary, pedicellate, white with 5 petals.
 Distribution: Guangxi Province, China.

 Camellia trichandra Chang (1981).